Cobra Kai: Production

-The third season was produced for YouTube and was initially set for a 2020 release, but in May 2020, the series left YouTube and moved to another streaming platform, ahead of its third-season premiere.
+The first and second seasons launched on YouTube Red / YouTube Premium in May 2018 and April 2019.
+The creators of the series explored moving to another platform ahead of the season two premiere, but the deal did not go through.
+The third season was produced for YouTube and was initially set for a 2020 release, but in May 2020, the series left YouTube and moved to Netflix ahead of its third-season premiere.
 As YouTube was not interested in renewing the series for a fourth season, the producers wanted to find a streaming venue that would leave that option open.
-The show moved to Netflix in June, taking the third season with them.
-Netflix released the first two seasons from YouTube on August 28, 2020, and the new third season on January 1, 2021.
-A fourth season was renewed, prior to season 3 being released, and was released on December 31, 2021.
+The show moved to Netflix in June 2020, taking the third season with them.

+The third, fourth, and fifth seasons were released in January 2021, December 2021, and September 2022, respectively.
+A fourth season was renewed, prior to season three being released, and was released on December 31, 2021.
 The fifth season premiered on September 9, 2022.
-In January 2023, the series was renewed for a sixth and final season.
+Production for the sixth and final season stopped during the period of the 2023 Writers Guild of America strike and 2023 SAG-AFTRA strike, and resumed after January 1, 2024.
+Season six was divided into three parts, each consisting of five episodes: part one was released on July 18, 2024, part two was released on November 15, 2024, and part three was released on February 13, 2025.